Sean Taylor’s little brother is now a hard-hitting, ball-hawking college safety

 Rice defensive line coach Cedric Calhoun had been recruiting high school players in South Florida for years.
 When he got a glimpse of this one-year, playmaking prodigy, he alerted his fellow coaches.
 The Owls staff visited Gulliver Prep to watch film in December.
 Taylor stood out immediately.

-“I remember as we started to watch him, our wide receivers coach Mike Kershaw goes, ‘This is a guy that’s different than anything we have,’” Rice Head Coach Mike Bloomgren recalled.
+“I remember as we started to watch him, our wide receivers coach, Mike Kershaw, goes, ‘This is a guy that’s different than anything we have,’ ” Rice head coach Mike Bloomgren recalled.
 “You can’t help but watch the video.
 It doesn’t take long to see that the ball likes Gabe Taylor, like he’s always around it.
 And somehow it ends up in his hands very often.”

 “He just popped off the tape in his ability to create turnovers,” Rice defensive coordinator and safeties coach Brian Smith said.
 “He was just making real instinctive plays, just doing things that you can’t coach. … I thought it was a no-brainer.”

 Gulliver Prep Coach Earl Sims is effusive in his praise of Taylor, calling his former safety a “playmaker in every phase.
-And if there’s a scouting report against him, it should read: Find him.
+And if there’s a scouting report against him, it should read: find him.
 He’s the first person you find.
 See if he got off the plane.”

-“He’s cerebral, he’s physical,” Sims said.
-“He plays with a mentality that is from the old school and he’s committed.
+“He’s cerebral; he’s physical,” Sims said.
+“He plays with a mentality that is from the old school, and he’s committed.
 You get it all.
 He’s kind of like a coach on the field.
 It’s like he’s been there before.

-“We’ve had a lot of great players come through Gulliver Prep but he’s on another level."
+“We’ve had a lot of great players come through Gulliver Prep, but he’s on another level.”

 Despite the lack of game tape, Smith was “shocked” that Taylor’s senior-year production didn’t generate more interest from colleges.